0w0Demonic/AquaHotkey/docs/Builtins/Any.md

 ## Assertions and Testing

-The `.Assert()` method (and related ones like `.AssertEquals()` and `.AssertType()`) make testing in one-liners easy.
-Their work great together with the `Mapper`, `Condition` utility classes for building test cases or elegant error checks.
+The `.Assert()` method (and related ones like `.AssertEquals()` and `.AssertType()`) make testing in one-liners more straightforward.
+They work great together with the `Mapper`, `Condition` utility classes for building test cases or error checks.

 ```ahk
 MyArr.AssertType(Array)